 You are managing a construction project.
 You have outsourced the labor workforce to a contractor using a Time and Materials contract.
 As per the contract, your contractor is claiming $10 per hour for labor and an average of 10 hours a day per each labor resource provided.
 You know that on average only 8 of these 10 hours per day were actually productive time spent on the project.
 However, your contract doesn’t state anything specifically about not charging for unproductive time.
+Just make sure that all the equipment and building materials like billed like the stainless steel strapping or the compactors used are accurately reported in the ledgers.
 You now have a hold on all of the contractor’s invoices until you reach a resolution.
 Which of the following might be a factor contributing to this situation?

 A.) Your contractor is being unreasonable